altocodenl/tagaway/readme.md

 - sho:USERID (set): USERA:TAG, USERB:TAG (shared with others)

-- tags:USERID (hash): list of all tags and the number of pictures for each.
-Also contains untagged field.
+- tags:USERID (set): list of all tags created by the user.
 Does not count pictures shared with the user.

 - ulog:USER (list): stringified log objects with user activity.
 Leftmost is most recent.
    - For login:      {t: INT, a: 'log', ip: STRING, ua: STRING, tz: INTEGER}